 The ability of water to form hydrogen bonds is a unique characteristic it has.
-Single water molecule can form four hydrogen bonds.
-Oxygen is more electronegative than hydrogen, making the O-H bonds in water polar.
+There, a single water molecule can form four hydrogen bonds.
+Oxygen is more electronegative than hydrogen, making the O-H bonds in water molecule polar.
 Because of the polarity and the ability to form hydrogen bonds, water is a powerful solvent.
-It is known as a universal solvent due to its capability in dissolving a large number of materials.
+Moreover, we call it a universal solvent due to its capability in dissolving a large number of materials.
 Further, water has a high surface tension, high adhesive, cohesive forces.
-Water can withstand a temperature changes without going to the gas or solid form.
-This is known as having a high heat capacity, which in turn is important for the survival of living organisms.
+It can withstand temperature changes without going to the gas or solid form.
+We name this as having a high heat capacity, which in turn is important for the survival of living organisms.

-Difference Between Water and Ice
+What is the Difference Between Water and Ice?